Back to Case Studies

 Case study:

-Raaft is a specialist in the construction of modular terrace systems.
+The client is an international specialist in the construction of modular terrace systems.

 Their expert team have a passion for innovation, which is shared by CMG Technologies.

-Dr Samuel Wilberforce, Head of 3D Printing, said: “Metal FFF 3D printing has ability to transform and optimise products.
+Dr Samuel Wilberforce, our Head of 3D Printing, said: “Metal FFF 3D printing has the ability to transform and optimise products.

-“We were delighted to provide Raaft with functional stainless steel prototypes which were later used as the base for MIM production.
+“We were delighted to provide the client with functional stainless steel prototypes which were later used as the base for MIM production.

 “It’s another example of the benefits 3D printing can provide companies.”